tecosaur/Warracker/README.md

 ### Adding a Warranty

-1. Fill in the product details on the left panel.
+1. Fill in the product details by clicking on add warranty.
 2. Enter the purchase date and warranty duration.
 3. Optionally upload receipt/documentation.
 4. Click the "Add Warranty" button.